molebox/seed-postgres-database-tutorial/README.md

 ## Preamble

-This project has a node script for seeding a Postgres database and a tutorial guide for how to write said script.
+This project has a node script for seeding a Postgres database and a tutorial guide for writing the script.

 To run the project locally ensure you have [Postgres](https://www.postgresql.org/download/) and [Nodejs](https://nodejs.org/en/download/) installed on your machine.
 This repo uses versions: